 Can the public ask questions during the comment period?

 Yes.
-Although members of the agency are not required to provide an answer, it is certainly a good practice to do so whenever possible.
+Although members of the agency are not required to provide an answer, it is a good practice to do so whenever possible.
 Answering questions can demonstrate a commitment to helping constituents and, in many cases, answering questions informally at a public meeting can reduce future requests under the Right-to-Know Law, which saves time and money for both the agency and the commenter / requester.

 Can public meetings be recorded?

 Yes.
 The Sunshine Act allows meetings to be recorded with an audio recorder or a video recorder.
-It also allows agencies to issue rules concerning the use of recording devices in order to avoid any disruptions.
-However, such rules should not be an attempt to prevent a member of the public from recording a meeting.
+It also allows agencies to issue reasonable rules concerning the use of recording devices in order to avoid any disruptions.
+However, such rules cannot be an attempt to prevent a member of the public from recording a meeting.

 Must agencies keep minutes of their public meetings?

 Yes.
 Agencies are required to record the time, date, and place of their meetings; the names of the members present, the substance of all official action taken during the meetings, and a record of how each individual voted.
 The minutes also must list all members of the public who participated in the meetings and a summary of their comments.